woocommerce/woocommerce-ios/README.md

 7. Fill in the dotcomSecret with the Client Secret
 8. Recompile and run the app on a device or inside simulator.

-Please, remember to not push these information on your commit and PRs.
+Please, remember to not add these information on your commits and PRs.

 #### SwiftLint